bixb922/crank-organ/doc-software/README.md

 On some ESP32 N16R8 boards, the port labeled "COM" does not work well.
 Always use the port labeled "USB" to connect a USB cable.
 This port is also faster.

-I have seen the File Manager sometimes react very slowly when uploading several large files (large meaning 100kb or more, which is not usual).
-If the response of File Manager is very slow, please reload the page and start over.

-Password encryption gets lost when installing a new MicroPython version.
-It should not be necessary to update MicroPython (or very seldom) since MicroPython is very stable.
-If you update MicroPython, you will have to enter the passwords again on the General Configuration page.

 No https is available.
 Please raise an issue if you think this is vital. https needs you to generate a certificate and register that on your PC and cell phone, so some work would be required on your side to make that work once developed.

 The File manager doesn't rename files, doesn't allow to delete folders nor rename files.
-Use ```mpremote``` as a general file manager.
+Use ```mpremote``` as a basic file manager.
 It is for updating tunes and software, and to browse files and folders in the microcontroller.

 Changes to the tunelib take some time to apply.
 They are stored in a queue on flash, so the changes don't get lost even when power is down.
 Once the microcontroller is idle and not playing music, then the tunelib is updated and the Tune List, Performance and History pages will reload automatically to reflect the changes.

-The History column in the Tune List page shows the times a tune is played.
-This information is refreshed on each reboot for performance reasons, so don't expect an immediate update.

 If there are many tunes (for example 1500) then very large setlists (500 or more tunes) cannot be manipulated while MIDI files are playing because some notes may be delayed.
-Please wait until no music is playing, and can manipulate setlists of 1500 files perfectly well.
+Please wait until no music is playing, and you will be able to manipulate extremely large setlists.

 # 25. Licensing
 This software is available under the MIT license: